 Decoupling Resource Consumption from Economic Growth and Human Prosperity

-The concept of decoupling does not mean stopping growth, but learning how to do more with less, especially in the developed world, the report suggests.
-Achim Steiner, head of UNEP, says that rich countries find a way to “freeze” per capita consumption as a means of not only alleviating the environmental destruction from uncontrolled rates consumption, but also to avoid runaway prices and increased global conflict.
+The report suggests that decoupling does not mean stopping growth but learning to do more with less, especially in the developed world.
+Achim Steiner, head of UNEP, says that rich countries find a way to freeze per capita consumption to alleviate the environmental destruction from uncontrolled consumption rates, avoid runaway prices, and avoid increased global conflict.

-“The prevailing vision of prosperity as a continually expanding economic paradise has come unravelled,” Jackson writes.
-“Perhaps it worked better when economics were smaller and the world was less populated.
+“The prevailing vision of prosperity as a continually expanding economic paradise has come unraveled,” Jackson writes.
+“Perhaps it worked better when economics were smaller, and the world was less populated.
 But if it was ever fully fit for purpose, it certainly isn’t now.

-Some decoupling of growth to rates of consumption has already started, the UNEP report states.
-World gross domestic product rose by a factor of 23 through the course of the 20th century, with resource use only rising by a factor of eight.
-The urbanization and increasing focus on sustainable urban development is lowering per capita consumption – but it isn’t enough, the UNEP warns.
+The UNEP report states that some decoupling of growth from consumption rates has already started.
+World gross domestic product rose by a factor of 23 through the 20th century, with resource use only rising by a factor of eight.
+Urbanization and an increasing focus on sustainable urban development are lowering per capita consumption—but it isn’t enough, the UNEP warns.
 Current decoupling is relative and “at a rate that is insufficient to meet the needs of an equitable and sustainable society,” the report said.

 The UNEP urges “significant changes” in government policy, corporate behavior, and individual consumer demands.
-Whether that happens or not does not reduce the inevitability of significant change of one sort or another in the coming decades.
+Whether that happens or not does not reduce the inevitability of significant change in the coming decades.

 The world our children will inhabit will not look like the one in which we now live, just as the world I was born into fifty-two years ago could only imagine what has now come to pass in the early 21st century.
-If change is assured the choice is then not to try to stop it, but to guide it in a direction sustainable growth and prosperity for the whole human endeavor.
+If change is assured, the choice is not to stop it but to guide it toward sustainable growth and prosperity for the whole human endeavor.

 Thomas Schueneman